obed-vazquez/verse-maker/README.md

 <tr><td>Community</td><td> send us a message in <a href='https://discord.gg/qyvzfUgYxm'>our Discord Server</a></td></tr>
 </table>

->Please, contact us if you want to help; In general, we are developing, maintaining, and supporting this project on our own with no help or support from anyone; any tip, comment, change, or help in general is well-received.
+>Please, contact us if you want to help.
+In general, we are developing, maintaining, and supporting this project on our own with no help or support from anyone; any tip, comment, change, or help in general is well-received.